esteban-castro-research/cognitive-capture-evidence/README.md

 ## Documented Conversation Excerpts from Systematic Case Study

-**Research Context:** This document contains translated excerpts from documented conversations that form the empirical foundation for the research paper "Cognitive Capture in Human-LLM Interaction: An Empirical Case Study and Epistemic Risks" (Esteban Castro, 2025).
+**Research Context:** This document contains translated excerpts from documented conversations that form the empirical foundation for the research paper "Cognitive Capture in Human-LLM Interaction: An Exploratory Case Study of Epistemic Risks" (Esteban Castro, 2025).

 **Language Note:** Original conversations occurred in Spanish.
 Translations maintain conceptual accuracy while preserving emotional nuance and authenticity.